revel/revel.github.io/manual/routing.md

 ## Fixed Parameters

-As also demonstrated in [Static Serving](#StaticFiles) below, routes may specify one or more parameters to the action.
+As also demonstrated in [Static Serving](#StaticFiles) below, routes may specify one or more parameters to the method.
 For example:

     GET    /products/:id     ShowList("PRODUCT")
     GET    /menus/:id        ShowList("MENU")

 The provided argument(s) are bound to a parameter name using their position.
-In this case, the list type string would be bound to the name of the first action parameter.
+In this case, the list type string would be bound to the name of the first method parameter.

 This is helpful in situations where:

-* you have a couple similar actions
+* you have a couple similar methods
-* you have actions that do the same thing, but operate in different modes
+* you have methods that do the same thing, but operate in different modes
-* you have actions that do the same thing, but operate on different data types
+* you have methods that do the same thing, but operate on different data types

 ## Auto Routing

 ~~~
-POST   /hotels/:id/:action    Hotels.:action
+POST   /hotels/:id/:method    Hotels.:method
-*      /:controller/:action   :controller.:action
+*      /:controller/:method   :controller.:method
 ~~~

-URL argument extraction can also be used to determine the invoked action.
+URL argument extraction can also be used to determine the invoked method.
-Matching to controllers and actions is **case insensitive**.
+Matching to controllers and methods is **case insensitive**.

 The first example route line would effect the following routes:

     /hotels/1/show    => Hotels.Show
     /hotels/2/details => Hotels.Details

-Similarly, the second example may be used to access any action in the
+Similarly, the second example may be used to access any action (Controller.Method) in the
 application:

     /app/login         => App.Login
     /users/list        => Users.List

-Since matching to controllers and actions is case insensitive, the following routes would also work:
+Since matching to controllers and methods are case insensitive, the following routes would also work:

     /APP/LOGIN         => App.Login